cervical0/th3doggo/README.md

-(o′▽`) Hi, I’m th3doggo. ♪
+Hi, I’m th3doggo.
-- I’m interested in python code, science, and high level math concepts.
+- I’m interested in python code, science, <strong>astrophysics<\strong> and high level math concepts.
-- I have learned (and is still currently learning) python, HTML, CSS, and JS.
+- I have experience in python, and is interested in Lua, Ruby, and TypeScript (TS).
-- I like all animals, and study animal anatomy occasionally.
+- I like building stuff, computers and doges
-- I play sport like basketball, tennis, and badminton.
+- I play sport like basketball, badminton, track, swimming, and occasionally tennis.
-- I would like to major in CS or animal medicine.
+- I would like to major in CS or computer technology.
+- Gaming and tech nerd